10 Great Subaru Crosstrek Accessories You Can DIY At Home

 BFGoodrich also stands behind their tires with an exceptional warranty.
 Learn more about them here.

-The only thing to be aware of with the KO2 is that it is heavier than most other tires since it is available in LT versions made for heavier SUV’s and trucks.
+The only thing to be aware of with the KO2 is that it is heavier than many other tires since it is available in LT versions made for heavier SUV’s and trucks.
 On a Subaru, it will hold down the drivetrain pretty substantially.
 Please keep that in mind before choosing this tire.
-I don’t usually recommend this tire to drivers unless they plan to run challenging trails – specifically trails with sharp objects.
+However, the KO2 isn’t nearly as heavy as most people say.
+When compared to other LT tires in the exact same size, it’s actually lighter.

 Our pick for mud-terrain tires: